| 14 min read

 The pattern behind these failures

-Most of these issues share a root cause: MTA-STS requires three separate systems (DNS, HTTPS hosting, and mail server TLS) to stay synchronized, and there is no built-in feedback loop.
-You make a change, and if something is wrong, you find out days later when a sender’s cache expires or when TLS-RPT reports arrive.
+Most of these issues have the same root cause: DNS, HTTPS policy hosting, and mail server TLS all have to agree, and MTA-STS does not give you immediate feedback when they drift.
+You make a change, and if something is wrong, you may only find out when a sender’s cache expires or when TLS-RPT reports arrive.

-That delay between action and feedback is what makes MTA-STS harder to operate than DMARC.
-With DMARC, you publish a record and start receiving aggregate reports within 24 hours.
-With MTA-STS, you publish records, host a policy file, configure TLS on your MX servers, wait for senders to fetch the policy, wait for TLS-RPT reports to accumulate, and then parse the JSON to figure out if anything is wrong.
+That feedback delay is what makes MTA-STS harder to operate than DMARC.
+With DMARC, aggregate reports often start arriving within a day once receivers send traffic.
+With MTA-STS, you publish records, host a policy file, configure TLS on your MX servers, wait for senders to fetch the policy, wait for TLS-RPT reports to accumulate, and then parse the JSON to see what happened.

 Read Next